GeorgOfenbeck/SpaceTime/README.md

 Changes 1 and 2 are described in Section 6 of the thesis.
 Change 3 is explained in Section 4.8 in the thesis and in Section 3.6 of the paper.

+### Introductory examples

+The examples used in chapter 3.1 of the paper and chapter 4.1 of the thesis can be found here